maurijlozano/CUBES/Readme.md

 `./calculate_modals2.sh` -> calculates modal codon use frequencies using G.Olsen software, and generates a representative DNA sequence  (uses seq2AvgAA.pl and modal2seq2.pl perl scripts).

 `./coa_GNM.sh` -> Calculates CA on RSCU, using CodonW software, and generates several plots in R. Requires single*.fa file, containing singleton gene CDS, and GNM.fa (complete genome CDS).
 Additionally, CA Axis are reoriented in the C1-Cn direction.

+The following scripts require trna.txt (see below) and modal sequences calculated with calculate_modals2.sh.

+`coa_CCounts_GNM.sh`->  Calculates CA on raw codon counts using G. Olsen codon count script and R software.
+Generates genes and codon plots.
+On the codons plot, only the codons which present the most significant increase in usage from C1 to PHE are labeled and colored.
+`coa_GNM_R.sh` -> Calculates CA on RSCU using seq2rscu.pl script and R software.
+Generates genes and codon plots.
+Codons are labeled and ploted as with coa_CCounts_GNM.sh.
+`coa_GNM_rv.sh`-> Similar to coa_GNM.sh but with some corrections and plot improvements.
+Codons are labeled and ploted as with coa_CCounts_GNM.sh.

 #### Additional scripts
 `./calculate_modals.sh` -> calculates modal codon use frequencies using G.Olsen software, and generates a representative DNA sequence  (uses seq2AvgAA.pl and modal2seq2.pl perl scripts).
 This script doesn't take account of amino-acid composition.